the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab1_lists/_index.md

 {{< code-action "Code the function" >}} `capitalize_list()`
 - Parameter: a list of strings
-- Return Value:a new list with the first letter of each item capitalized
+- Return Value:a new list with each string fully capitalized

 {{< code-action "Code the function" >}} `pluralize_list()`
 - Parameter: a list of strings